Rishi-Bidani/PlanGO/README.md

     ![Pie Chart Image](https://github.com/Rishi-Bidani/PlanGO/blob/withMedia/media/PieChartScreenShot.png)
     1. Download your expenses in CSV format to view in an excel sheet.
+        > A separate file is created in the root folder
     1. Add Recurring payments such as Rent or Loans under the monthly and annual payment tabs
     ![Expense Manager](https://github.com/Rishi-Bidani/PlanGO/blob/withMedia/media/ExpensesScreenShot.png)